rixbeck/bolt-composer-webroot/README.md

+##Bolt Stack

+Bolt stack is a branch of bolt-composer-webroot skeleton for ensuring some basement of building a stackable aplication on top of Bolt.

 ###Install Bolt as a Web-Root Composer Package

 This skeleton installs the Bolt app outside of the web root, with a public directory to handle